silnrsi/font-akatab/README.txt

 see the documentation folder.

 Tirra is a Unicode font for the Tifinagh script.
 It is a subset of Akatab specifically for languages using Neo-Tifinagh.
+It also includes a set of common Neo-Tifinagh ligatures that combine certain base characters with the Labialization Mark.
+Smart font routines automatically produce these ligatures.

 Akatab and Tirra are released under the SIL Open Font License (https://openfontlicense.org).